Scaling Is All You Need: Autonomous Driving with JAX-Accelerated Reinforcement Learning: Evaluation

 \subsection{Dataset}

-As the current state-of-the-art policies \cite{lu2023imitationNotEnough} are evaluated on proprietary datasets, the goal was to achieve the fairest comparison by following the same mining procedure.
-A dataset of 10k randomly sampled 10 s segments has been created using data collected from human-expert driving in San Francisco.
-This is comparable to the "All" evaluation dataset in the current SOTA \cite{lu2023imitationNotEnough}.
+As the current state-of-the-art policies \cite{lu2023imitationNotEnough} are evaluated on proprietary datasets, our goal was to achieve the fairest comparison by following the same dataset mining procedure.
+A dataset of 10k randomly sampled 10 s segments was created using data collected from human-expert driving in San Francisco.
+This is comparable to the "All" evaluation dataset in \cite{lu2023imitationNotEnough}.